nanoc/nanoc.app/content/about.md

 History
 -------

 Around 2006, I was looking for a Ruby blog engine.
-However, having a VPS with ony 96 MB of RAM, any Ruby-based CMS ran _extremely_ slowly.
+However, having a VPS with only 96 MB of RAM, any Ruby-based CMS ran _extremely_ slowly.
 When a friend of mine showed his web site consisting only of static files, I decided to take that route as well, and ended up with a script with basic Markdown and ERB support; the first version of nanoc, released in April 2007.

 nanoc has grown quite a bit since then.
 While the first version of nanoc could be considered more as a set of interacting scripts, nanoc 2.0 was designed to be an actual application, while retaining the spirit of nanoc 1.0.
 A bit later, in 2009, nanoc 3.0 followed, introducing the concept of the `Rules` file, allowing filters and layouts to be specified in a DRYer and more flexible way. nanoc 3.x is still actively being developed, with feature releases every six months and bug fix releases whenever they are necessary.